 As it pertains to Variance #1 to reduce the required parking, currently the building contains 19 existing surface parking spaces on site towards the western portion of the site-9 of which are covered by the existing cantilevered second floor.
 The applicant is proposing to extend the ground floor westerly to occupy the footprint of the existing 9 spaces.
 The expanded first floor (restaurant) and second floor (office) require 27 parking spaces (5650 SF of total second floor office plus the new 1500 SF back of house).
-Additionally, the applicant is proposing to eliminate the 9 surface spaces, resulting in a variance request to provide 10 spaces in lieu of the required 36.
+Additionally, the applicant is proposing to eliminate the 9 surface spaces, resulting in a variance request to provide 10 spaces in lieu of the required 29.
 The existing bar/restaurant already utilized the principle of equivalency for required parking determination for the change of use from bank/office to bar/restaurant in order to permit 108 seats.
 Due to the strain on existing parking resources in Town and the fact that the applicant has not demonstrated a hardship for the request, staff is not supportive of the request.
 Staff would be amenable to the elimination of a few (but not all 9) of the existing covered surface spaces in order to accommodate a modest expansion for back of house use for the restaurant and provide a working kitchen, enclosed air-conditioned trash area, and improved valet operations.

-As it pertains to Variance #2 to reduce the required side setback of 10 feet in or order to construct a new covered outdoor dining arear at 5 feet to the south side property line on Peruvian Avenue.
+As it pertains to Variance #2 to reduce the required side setback of 10 feet in or order to construct a new covered outdoor dining area at 5 feet to the south side property line on Peruvian Avenue.
 In the C-TS town-serving commercial district there is no minimum side yard required for one-story structures, but a side yard shall be five feet if provided.
 However, when the property is abutting any R district, a ten-foot side yard is required on that side.
 The neighboring property to the west is zoned R-D(2), although operating as a commercial private club.
-Staff has no objections to the proposed reduction of the side street setback in order to further activate the street and create urban a more defined urban building edge in the town center.
+Staff has no objections to the proposed reduction of the side street setback in order to further activate the street and create a more defined building edge in the town center.

 As it pertains to Variance #3 to exceed maximum height of mechanical equipment (AC and SCRUBBER) on the existing roof.
 Staff has no objections to the request as it is the logical placement of such equipment, provided that the existing sloped barrel tile roof or other screening methods adequately mitigate any negative visual impact when viewing the building from within the r-o-w or across the street.
+According to the applicant, the architect has eliminated the scrubber from the proposal; although a kitchen is not required to incorporate a scrubber, staff does recommend its retention as they are a widely held solution for capturing the grease, smoke and odors from commercial kitchen exhaust systems.

-As it pertains to Variance #4, to forgo the required off-street loading, the Code requires within any zoning district, any new construction of new floor area to provide loading based on the SF thresholds, which in this case, would be slightly over 4,000 SF and need to provide 1 new loading berth on sit.
-Due to the fact that the existing restaurant is not expanding in occupancy or seats, and the current facility makes due with utilizing the existing on street loading areas or allowing the delivery trucks to load on site, staff has no objections to the request.
+As it pertains to Variance #4, to forgo the required off-street loading, the Code requires within any zoning district, any new construction of new floor area to provide loading based on the SF thresholds, which in this case, is no longer needed.

-Staff is generally supportive of a portion of the application as it allows for the ground floor improvements to the existing restaurant in the form of an expanded kitchen and BOH areas, a new valet operations stand located internally to the site, the incorporation of a backup generator, and an enclosed air conditioned trash area; yet this architectural realization comes at a price-the loss of 9 existing on-site parking spaces.
-Staff is not supportive of the second floor expansion and the proposed intensification of the office and bar uses and the depletion of required parking and variances sought therein.
+Staff is generally supportive of a portion of the application as it allows for the ground floor improvements to the existing restaurant in the form of an expanded kitchen and BOH areas, a new valet operations stand located internally to the site, and an enclosed air conditioned trash area; but not the loss of all 9 existing on-site parking spaces.